 r: The radius or distance on the polar vector

-Equation to Convert Polar to Rectangular Coordinates
+Equation to Convert Polar to Cartesian Coordinates

 Given r and Theta, we can find x and y to convert from Polar to Rectangular coordinates as follows: